World Three: Online Course

 Course Dates: 29 June - 22 July 2021

 What might a modern shrine look like?
-During this course, Jon guides artists through a highly personal process, where they might choose to work with clay figures, explore mould-making, make impressions of natural and found objects, write letters and poems, draw or fold paper.
+During this course, Jon guided artists through a highly personal process, where they might choose to work with clay figures, explore mould-making, make impressions of natural and found objects, write letters and poems, draw or fold paper.

 Art Forms: Mixed-media, illustration, installation, clay, written and spoken word, collage and assemblage, digital and analogue image making.